 - bad breath

-- a stiff neck
+- a stiff

-- jaw and neck tenderness (due to swollen lymph nodes)
+- jaw and neck tenderness due to

 - tonsils that appear red and swollen